globalbao/terraform-azurerm-policy/docs/pattern-passing-outputs-between-modules.md

 ## Requirements

-* We have multiple child modules and need to create AzureRM PolicySets referencing Policy Definition IDs.
-Both resources are in seperate child modules.
+* We need to create AzureRM PolicySets referencing Policy Definition IDs.
+* Both resources above are in seperate child modules so we need to pass outputs between modules using output variables and input variables.

 ## Steps